Taught masters programmes

 - Over the course of your programme, you’ll complete a mix of core and optional courses and an independent dissertation.

 - Most programmes take a single year to complete, full-time.
 Many are also offered on a two-year, part-time basis for UK/EU students.
-A small number take two years to complete, full-time.

 - Ordinarily, you’ll be based at the heart of the University of Edinburgh, in the city’s historic centre, close to the Main University Library and the National Library of Scotland.
 Our festival city, the first UNESCO World City of Literature, is a treasure trove of cinemas, theatres, music venues, museums, galleries and collections.